 The calculation of the Consolidated CET1 Ratio could be affected by a wide range of factors, many of which may be outside the control of the Issuer.
 These include, among other things, events affecting its earnings, accounting changes and regulatory changes (including the imposition of additional minimum capital or capital buffer requirements or changes to definitions and calculations of regulatory capital ratios and their components or the changes to the interpretation thereof by the relevant authorities or case law, and the availability of transitory or grandfathering regimes) and the Issuer's ability to manage risk-weighted assets in both its ongoing businesses and those which it may seek to exit or enter.
-Currently, the Issuer makes (i) use of transitional measures regarding Tier-2 instruments issued under third-country law without a contractual bailin recognition clause, (ii) the transitional measures (applied as from the second quarter of 2020) of IFRS 9 that make it possible to add back a portion of the increased impairment charges to CET1 when provisions unexpectedly rise due to a worsening macroeconomic outlook, during the transitional period until 31 December 2024, and (iii) an authorisation by the ECB in accordance with Article 49 of the Capital Requirements Regulation to account for its insurance business through risk weighted assets (as mentioned above) and not by means of a deduction from common equity.
-Any of these items could change in the future, which could result in a reduction of the Issuer's Consolidated CET1 Ratio.
+Currently, the Issuer makes use of an authorisation by the ECB in accordance with Article 49 of the Capital Requirements Regulation to account for its insurance business through risk weighted assets (as mentioned above) and not by means of a deduction from common equity.
+This could change in the future, which could result in a reduction of the Issuer's Consolidated CET1 Ratio.